seflless/atom-diagrams/README.md

 ### Documentation

 ##### Diagram Text Formats
-See underlying [diagrams](https://github.com/francoislaberge/diagrams) project for documentation.
+See underlying [diagrams](https://www.npmjs.com/package/diagrams) project for documentation.

+#### Generating SVG
+This project doesn't generate .svg files, but might in the future.
+The current focus is having an easy way to edit the content and preview the diagrams that will be generated using the diagrams command line tool.

+See the [diagrams](https://www.npmjs.com/package/diagrams) command line tool for more information.

 ##### Previewing Diagrams in Atom
 Use the following flow when working on diagram files.

  1. Install the [diagrams](https://atom.io/packages/diagrams) Atom package
- 2. Install the [diagrams](http://npmjs.org/diagrams) command line tool
- 3. Create or load an existing (**.flowchart**, **.sequence**, **.dot**, or **.railroad**) file
+ 2. Create or load an existing (**.sequence**, **.dot**, or **.flowchart**) file
+ 3. Edit them and preview the results in realtime.
- 4. Use the diagram CLI to automatically generate .svg visualizes of the diagram files.
-    Run the following from the root folder that has all of your diagram files
+ 3. (Optionally) Use the diagram CLI to automatically generate .svg visualizes of the diagram files Run the following from the root folder that has all of your diagram files

         diagrams watch --build .

- 5. Open the .svg files that the above CLI will generate as you work on diagram files
- 6. I recommend using split panes (Coming at some point we could integrate the svg previewer more tightly.
-    At least making the SVG viewer auto reload on file change)

 <img src="http://francoislaberge.com/atom-diagrams/screenshot-atom.gif"/>